 - · Do not remove the SD Memory Card while card access lamp is lit. - Format new SD Memory Card.
 Also format SD Memory Card used with other cameras.
-Refer to "Formatting the SD Memory Card" (p.163) for details on formatting. - Press the card cover unlock lever in the indicated direction.
+Refer to "Formatting the SD Memory Card" (p.169) for details on formatting. - Slide the card cover in the direction of the arrow (1) and then lift open (2).